yeasy/learning_pickleball/02_fitness_en.md

 * Relax arm muscles

 Relaxation can be done by stretching, pressing, etc., and can be done with equipment (such as rollers, yoga mats).

+## Physical Training

+The physical attributes required for most ball sports mainly include strength (explosive power and endurance), speed and accuracy.

+### Strength Training

+* Kick the ground, turn the waist and swing the arms, 20 sets each, 3 sets;
+* Squat against the wall, 2 minutes each group, 3 groups;
+* Squatting without a wall, 1 minute each group, 3 groups;
+* Squat and jump up, 1 minute each set, 3 sets;
+* Squat and move horizontal, 10 reps, 3 sets;
+* Squat take-off to lunges, 20 reps, 3 sets;

+### Speed training
+* Hit the ball continously to the wall without landing, 1 minute each set, 3 sets;
+* 10 meters fast back and forth running, 1 minute each set, 3 sets;
+* 10 meters fast left and right turn around, 1 minute each set, 3 sets;

+### Accuracy training

+* Hold a paddle or water bottle, circle the eight characters 100 times per group, 3 groups;
+* Bounce the ball with paddle, 100 times for each set, 3 sets for forehand and backhand;
+* Toss balls into buckets, 20 pieces per group, 3 groups;
+* Toss the ball to a point on the wall and then catch the ball, 20 sets each, 3 sets;